Rockypocky77/ChancifySATPrep/sat2.md

 A) alcohol consumption and sleep loss produce identical neurological effects and brain responses
 B) impaired driving represents a less significant public health risk than sleep deficiency and its consequences
 C) social responses to equivalent cognitive impairment demonstrate contradictory standards and inconsistent policies
-D) legal intoxication thresholds lack scientific validity or relevance and should be completely revised
+D) legal intoxication thresholds lack scientific validity or relevance and should be substantially revised

 According to the passage, REM sleep facilitates creativity by